juanramirez/hillpace/README.md

 # HillPace

 HillPace is a library for planning running races.
-It can take the GPX of a route and a reference pace (the pace you would go on a flat course of the same distance) and generate planned paces by segments, based on the incline of each segment.
+It can take the GPX of a route and a reference pace (the pace you would go on ideal conditions) and generate planned paces by segments, based on configurable external factors like the climb grade of each segment.

 ### Status